Home

 Baby Sleep Around 5-6 Months

 Between five and six months, many babies begin to tolerate longer awake periods and show more predictable patterns.
 Total sleep often falls around 13–15 hours, and many babies move toward three naps, though two- and four-nap days can still appear during transitions.
+Around this age, your baby is also hitting new 5 month developmental milestones that can affect sleep patterns.

 Developmentally, circadian rhythms are stronger, and some babies begin sleeping longer stretches at night.
 Others continue to wake, especially around growth spurts or developmental changes.